anthonyrisinger/cga/7/cga+13.md

 Your pharmaceutical research team faces a specific challenge.
 The neural network designed to predict drug-protein interactions struggles with molecular conformations that differ only by rotation.
 While data augmentation—training on millions of rotated copies—works adequately for many applications, your case presents unique difficulties.
 The molecules contain complex chiral centers where precise 3D relationships determine biological activity.
 You have limited training data from expensive wet-lab experiments.
 Each rotation changes all coordinates, making it hard for the network to learn that these represent the same molecular structure.

-This scenario illustrates where geometric methods offer concrete advantages.
+This scenario exemplifies a specific class of problems where geometric methods offer concrete advantages.
 When precise geometric relationships matter and data is limited, architecturally guaranteed equivariance can outperform learned invariance.
 Let's explore how geometric algebra provides structured approaches to these challenges, while honestly assessing when traditional methods remain preferable.

 #### Geometric Automatic Differentiation

 Building geometric neural networks requires extending automatic differentiation to multivector-valued functions.
-This provides an elegant alternative to traditional parameterizations, though it requires understanding differential geometry and comes with computational tradeoffs.
+This provides an alternative to traditional parameterizations, though it requires understanding differential geometry and comes with computational tradeoffs.

 Consider optimizing protein structure alignment—a task where traditional approaches face well-known challenges.
 Euler angles create gimbal lock singularities.
 Quaternions require explicit normalization after each gradient step.
 The geometric algebra approach uses motors on their natural manifold: